alvarolorentedev/kanekotic-page/blog/2022-10-12-delivery-acceleration-version-control-integration-strategy.md

 * Teams that do this practices also practice pair programming, making the peer review process is continuous and synchronous.
 * As individuals push multiple times a day, merge conflicts are non-existent or small.
 * Does not require revalidation, as validation is a continuous stream in the single environment.
-* No ego environment tent to appear as there is no centralize approver of code, so it's a team effort and ownership.
+* No ego environment tent to appear as there is no centralize approver of code, so it's not a matter of preference but a team effort and ownership.

+As we have seen before, having unfinished code does not need to affect users, as it is common practice to use feature flags and/or branching by abstraction.

+This affect the next DORA 4 metrics:

-*
+* ✔️ **Deployment frequency**
+* ✔️ **Lead Time for change**
+* ✔️ **Mean Time To Recovery**